therealfuntimeswithdanny/MBD/README.md

-# MBD-Photos
+# Made By Danny
-Note: This site is in beta.
-The linked url will be updated daily.
+This repo is now the new MBDUK repo with a new url beta.madebydanny.
 --
-# About Me
-Hello, my name is Danny.
-You can view my photos here.
-I have always been into photography.
-The cameras I use are the Nikon D3100 and Nikon D3200.

-# More info
+# Basic info
-#1 You may not download nor upload my photos.<br>
-#2 I own all the rights to my photos
+Powered By MBD CDN
+--
+# Photos
+You can view my photos with filtering
+# Blog Post
+You can view my blog post with fillerting
+# MBD PPTX
+You can view PowerPoints made by Danny